 Foods That Trigger Inflammation

 Besides knowing about anti-inflammatory foods, you should also identify those foods that cause it.
 Try to limit margarine, refined carbohydrates, red meat, and soda.
-A diet rich in sucrose or fructose may have an adverse effect on inflammation.47 According to a research, regular consumption of sugar-sweetened soda can increase the risk of rheumatoid arthritis in women.48
+A diet rich in sucrose or fructose may have an adverse effect on inflammation.53 According to a research, regular consumption of sugar-sweetened soda can increase the risk of rheumatoid arthritis in women.54

 Keep these in mind as you prepare to fight inflammation:

-- Avoid foods with partially hydrogenated oils in the ingredient labels.
+- Avoid foods with partially hydrogenated oils or trans fats in the ingredient labels.

-- Apart from these, the Arthritis Foundation recommends to avoid gluten, trans fats commonly used in processed food, excess omega-6 fatty acids from vegetable oils, and Monosodium Glutamate (MSG), a flavor enhancer found in Asian dishes.49 These foods may aggravate the inflammation of joints.
+- Avoid gluten, excess omega-6 fatty acids from vegetable oils, and monosodium glutamate (MSG), a flavor enhancer found in Asian dishes.55 These foods may aggravate the inflammation of joints.

-- Dietary changes alone cannot promise you an inflammatory-free life.
+- Dietary changes alone cannot promise you an inflammation-free life.

-- Physical activity and moderate exercise are vital to prevent inflammation.50
+- Physical activity and moderate exercise are vital to prevent inflammation.56

-- Chronic alcohol use may lead to persistent systemic inflammation.51
+- Chronic alcohol use may lead to persistent systemic inflammation.57

 - Also, quit smoking.